magic0whi/hexo-blog/source/_posts/zh-cn/computer/archlinux-installation-standard.md

 ## Post-installation

-> Rebooting to installed system and ensure that systemd is running.
+> Rebooting to installed system to ensure that systemd is running.

 1. (Optional) Configuration of snapper
    Ensure `/.snapshots` is not mounted and does not exist as folder: